Cancel anytime

 Overview

-The American Century Multisector Floating Income ETF (FLTY) seeks to provide current income by investing in a diversified portfolio of floating rate debt securities across various sectors.
-It aims to offer a higher yield compared to traditional fixed-rate investments while managing interest rate risk.
+The American Century Multisector Floating Income ETF (FLTY) seeks to provide current income by investing primarily in floating rate debt securities across multiple sectors, including corporate loans and asset-backed securities.

 Reputation and Reliability

-American Century Investments has a solid reputation as a well-established asset manager with a long history of providing investment solutions.
+American Century Investments is a well-established asset management firm with a long history and a reputation for research-driven investment strategies.

 Management Expertise